20 Best Personal Websites (Examples) 2026

 His entire home page is a beautiful collage of images with a parallax effect that enhances the viewing experience.

-Finally, the clean footer only features social icons to stick to the minimalist formatting.
+Finally, the clean footer only features social icons, adhering to the minimalist formatting.

-Note: If you’re a content creator, showcase some of your works on your website.
+What stands out: If you’re a content creator, consider showcasing some of your work on your website.

 2. Jen Carrington